paritosh-sangave/paritosh-sangave/README.md

 - 👋 Hi, I’m Paritosh!
-- 👀 I’m interested in Python and Java
+- 👀 I’m into Data Science
-- 🌱 I’m currently learning Python, Java and Elements of ML

 <!---
 paritosh-sangave/paritosh-sangave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.